 Mandulkelle Tea and Eco Lodge is a romantic getaway in luxurious tents.
 It is glamping at its best, with plush beds, proper bathrooms and a balcony perched above the rolling hills and tea bushes.
 You will not be able to take your eyes away from the epic view.

 Looking for something else in Sigiriya?
 Let’s have a look, check out all the hotel options in Sigiriya.

 Sri Lanka Cultural Triangle itinerary – Day 4: Kandy

 I will not blame you for wanting to stay in bed a bit longer an watch the sunrise from the warmth of your sheets with the tent’s door open.
 The show of lights as the sun come from behind the Knuckles Mountain Range and the mist dissipates is well worth the early morning.
 In case you didn’t know, the Knuckles range is part of another UNESCO site in the country, the Central Highlands.

 Organize an excursion to a local working tea factory and a tasting before heading out to Kandy and then leaving this slice of paradise behind in exchange for the buzz of the city life.

 Kandy is the second largest city and known for its busy but refreshing hill life.
 It is also another UNESCO site.
 The most relevant sights in the city are the Monastery and Tooth Relic as well as the Botanic Gardens.
 Lunch should be enjoyed with the city’s best views.
 Bring socks again because there is a lot of walking on the incredibly hot tiles of the Monastery.

-The Monastery is a place of pilgrimage and so it is common to see locals coming to pay their respects to the Tooth Relic.
+The Monastery is a place of pilgrimage and so it is common to see locals coming to pay their respects to the Tooth Relic, just like they do at Singapore Chinatown’s Buddha Tooth Relic Temple & Museum.
 Kandy was a very popular British colonial enclave and remnants of that are still present today.